General Workshop Information:

 What skill level do I need to be?

 Everyone will find our workshops to be a fun educational experience.
-Our clients vary from intermediate to advanced amateur and semi-professional.
+Our clients vary from intermediate to advanced amateur and professional.
 Participants are expected to have a working knowledge of exposure (f/stop and shutter speed) and should know how to operate their equipment.
 Our goal is to help you improve your technique and creative vision and achieve the goals that you have set for yourself.
 The workshop size is set to allow us to spend time with each and every participant.

 Does it matter which type of camera I have?